PriyanshiNegi01/Netflix-Data-Analysis/README.md

-# Netflix Movies and TV Shows Data Analysis using SQL and Tableau
+# Netflix Data Analysis using SQL and Tableau

 ## Overview
 This project focuses on analyzing Netflix's content library using both SQL and Tableau.
 It includes solutions to 15 business problems related to Netflix's movies and TV shows dataset using SQL and provides insightful visualizations through an interactive Tableau dashboard.
 The analysis aims to uncover patterns in Netflix's catalog, optimize content strategy, and explore key trends such as genre popularity, content ratings, regional availability, and release years.